senpai-so/bedrock/README.md

 # bedrock

-VERSION: v0.1

 *This is alpha software*

-Bedrock helps you launch NFT's on Terra blockchain.
+🗿 🌔 Bedrock helps you launch NFT's on Terra blockchain.

 Our main features are:
 * *Create/Mint* NFT's